 A red tongue could be a sign of:

-- Vitamin deficiency: “Folic acid and vitamin B-12 deficiencies may cause your tongue to take on a reddish appearance,” Dr. Allan says.
+Vitamin deficiency – “Folic acid and vitamin B-12 deficiencies may cause your tongue to take on a reddish appearance,” Dr. Allan says.
+A simple blood test is available to determine these levels.

-- Kawasaki disease: a condition that can also cause the tongue to have a strawberry-like appearance.
+Kawasaki disease – a condition that can also cause the tongue to have a strawberry-like appearance.
 It is seen in children under the age of 5 and is accompanied by a high fever.
-“Kawasaki syndrome is a serious condition that demands immediate medical evaluation,” says Dr. Allan.
+“Kawasaki disease is a serious condition that demands immediate medical evaluation,” says Dr. Allan.

 If your tongue is black and hairy